majin-land/auster/README.md

 for NodeJS server you can test with these links to check if it work
 1. http://localhost:4010/public/time will return server time
-2. http://localhost:4010/public/hello/imajin will return 'Hello, Imajin!'
+2. http://localhost:4010/public/hello/majin will return 'Hello, Majin!'